crushedmonster/Detection_of_Bus_Number_in_Bus_Panel/README.md

 ## Conclusion
 With the problem statement in mind to help people with visual impairment to determine if it’s the right bus they need, we have successfully created a POC for deployment and tested that it is indeed tangible to make use of computer vision-based system to solve our problem.
 We were able to train YOLOv5 on our custom dataset and found that YOLOv5 trains quickly, inferences quickly, and performs really well in detecting the bus panel contained in an image.
 But, OCR is not without its challenges.
-There were some limitations found when applied to recognize the bus number from the bus panel (Eg. Not able read the bus number.).
+There were some limitations found when applied to recognize the bus number from the bus panel.
+Eg. Not being able read the bus number within the region of interest (ROI).

 ### Future Exploration